Updated May 23rd, 2018.

-East – You’ll find Wat Tra Phang Thong next to the museum and the serene lotus-filled pond.
-On the waters of this reservoir floated the first krathongs – here is where the Loy Krathong Festival was born.
+You’ll find Wat Tra Phang Thong next to the museum and the serene lotus-filled pond.
+On the waters of this reservoir floated the first krathongs (paper lantern boats) – here is where the Loy Krathong Festival was born.

 The town of Sukhothai is situated in Central Thailand and this makes it accessible no matter if you start your trip from down south or the north of Thailand.

-- Bus from Chiang Mai – Start you trip at Arcade Bus Station.
-VIP and second class buses depart every hour with high frequency between 6pm and 2 am and there is no need to book a ticket in advance, just go to the bus station thirty minutes before the desired departure time and you can buy your ticket on the spot.
+Bus from Chiang Mai – Start your trip at the Arcade Bus Station in Chiang Mai.
+VIP and second class buses depart every hour with a high frequency between 6 pm and 2 am and there is no need to book a ticket in advance, just go to the bus station thirty minutes before the desired departure time and you can buy your ticket on the spot.
 The journey lasts 5-6 hours and the buses stop in Tak for a longer break before reaching the destination.

 Where to go next?

-- Kanchanaburi – If you are looking for the next adventure you might want to check out Kanchanaburi.
-A visit to the Erewan Waterfalls, the Death Railway and the Hellfire Pass will spice things up for you during your stay.
-The Tiger Temple and River Kwae Bridge and Museum should are also worth a visit.
+Kanchanaburi – If you are looking for the next adventure you might want to check out Kanchanaburi.
+A visit to the Erawan Waterfalls, the Death Railway and the Hellfire Pass will spice things up for you during your stay.
+The Tiger Temple and River Kwai Bridge and Museum should are also worth a visit.

-This article was written by Surugiu Catalina.
-Cat is a traveller, freelance writer and co-founder of Buddhahood Culture, a community of writers, teachers, travellers, activists, humanitarians, healers, artists and musicians, dedicated to compile a wealth of knowledge for those who choose to walk the path of self awareness and compassion.
+About the author: This article was written by Surugiu Catalina.
+Cat is a traveller, freelance writer and co-founder of Buddhahood Culture, a community of writers, teachers, travellers, activists, humanitarians, healers, artists and musicians, dedicated to compiling a wealth of knowledge for those who choose to walk the path of self-awareness and compassion.